C. Irving Ditty

-Cyrus Irving Ditty better known as C. Irving Ditty (September 26, 1837 - October 3, 1887) was a Baltimore, Maryland lawyer, real-estate developer, political campaigner, election fraud investigator, and a senior revenue collector appointed by US President Chester A. Arthur.
-Ditty was a cavalry officer for the Confederacy, and after the war continued to work in support of the Democratic-Conservatives.
+Cyrus Irving Ditty, better known as C. Irving Ditty (September 26, 1837 - October 3, 1887), was a Baltimore, Maryland-based lawyer, real estate developer, political campaigner, election fraud investigator, and a senior revenue collector appointed by US President Chester A. Arthur.
+Ditty was a cavalry officer for the Confederacy, and after the war continued to work in support of the Democratic-Conservatives (pro-south).
 However, after he spoke out against his party's state of corruption, he was nearly killed by a mob.
-After this, his sympathies began to lean Republican; President Grant commissioned Ditty as one of the "visiting statesmen" sent to the South to witness the vote count.
+After this, his sympathies began to lean Republican (pro-north); President Grant commissioned Ditty as one of the "visiting statesmen" sent to the South to witness the vote count.
 He was also a businessman who invested in real-estate; one of his projects was the suburb of Irvington, Baltimore (named for him), built on his wife's inherited farm on the western edge of Baltimore.

 Early life

 Cyrus Irving Ditty was born on September 26, 1837, at Dryad Hill, West River, in Anne Arundel County, Maryland, to his father, George Ditty.
 He attended Dickinson College in Carlisle, Pennsylvania, graduating in 1859.
 Prior to the Civil War, Ditty was active as a lawyer in Baltimore.
 In a newspaper advertisement from November 1858, he offered an enslaved woman for sale, possibly on behalf of a client.